Uhuynh/masterthesis_5656077/README.md

 Summer Term 2021

 ## 1. Data Sources
-Data used in the thesis (2006 - 2020) is collected from three sources:
+Data used in the thesis (2006 - 2020) is collected from three sources based on a list of 226 selected European companies:
 * Bloomberg Terminal
 * Eikon DataStream (Refinitiv)
 * data provided by my supervisors (Ms. Zorka and Mr. Carmelo)